 RETROVIR in combination with other antiretroviral agents has been shown to be superior to monotherapy for one or more of the following endpoints: delaying death, delaying development of AIDS, increasing CD4+ cell counts, and decreasing plasma HIV-1 RNA.

-The clinical efficacy of a combination regimen that includes RETROVIR was demonstrated in study ACTG 320.
-This study was a multi-center, randomized, double-blind, placebo-controlled trial that compared RETROVIR 600 mg/day plus EPIVIR 300 mg/day to RETROVIR plus EPIVIR plus indinavir 800 mg three times daily.
-The incidence of AIDS-defining events or death was lower in the triple-drug-containing arm compared with the 2-drug- containing arm (6.1% versus 10.9%, respectively).
+The clinical efficacy of a combination regimen that includes RETROVIR was demonstrated in trial ACTG 320.
+This trial was a multi-center, randomized, double-blind, placebo-controlled trial that compared RETROVIR 600 mg per day plus EPIVIR 300 mg per day with RETROVIR plus EPIVIR plus indinavir 800 mg three times daily.
+The incidence of AIDS-defining events or death was lower in the triple-drug-containing arm compared with the 2-drug-containing arm (6.1% versus 10.9%, respectively).

-In controlled studies of treatment-naive patients conducted between 1986 and 1989, monotherapy with RETROVIR, as compared with placebo, reduced the risk of HIV-1 disease progression, as assessed using endpoints that included the occurrence of HIV-1-related illnesses, AIDS-defining events, or death.
-These studies enrolled patients with advanced disease (BW 002), and asymptomatic or mildly symptomatic disease in patients with CD4+ cell counts between 200 and 500 cells/mm³ (ACTG 016 and ACTG 019).
-A survival benefit for monotherapy with RETROVIR was not demonstrated in the latter 2 studies.
-Subsequent studies showed that the clinical benefit of monotherapy with RETROVIR was time limited.
+In controlled trials of treatment-naive subjects conducted between 1986 and 1989, monotherapy with RETROVIR, as compared with placebo, reduced the risk of HIV-1 disease progression, as assessed using endpoints that included the occurrence of HIV-1-related illnesses, AIDS-defining events, or death.
+These trials enrolled subjects with advanced disease (BW 002), and asymptomatic or mildly symptomatic disease in subjects with CD4+ cell counts between 200 and 500 cells per mm³ (ACTG 016 and ACTG 019).
+A survival benefit for monotherapy with RETROVIR was not demonstrated in the latter 2 trials.
+Subsequent trials showed that the clinical benefit of monotherapy with RETROVIR was time limited.

-ACTG 300 was a multi-center, randomized, double-blind study that provided for comparison of EPIVIR plus RETROVIR to didanosine monotherapy.
-A total of 471 symptomatic, HIV-1-infected therapy-naive pediatric patients were enrolled in these 2 treatment arms.
-The median age was 2.7 years (range: 6 weeks to 14 years), the mean baseline CD4+ cell count was 868 cells/mm³, and the mean baseline plasma HIV-1 RNA was 5.0 log10 copies/mL.
-The median duration that patients remained on study was approximately 10 months.
+ACTG 300 was a multi-center, randomized, double-blind trial that provided for comparison of EPIVIR plus RETROVIR to didanosine monotherapy.
+A total of 471 symptomatic, HIV-1-infected therapy-naive pediatric subjects were enrolled in these 2 treatment arms.
+The median age was 2.7 years (range: 6 weeks to 14 years), the mean baseline CD4+ cell count was 868 cells per mm³, and the mean baseline plasma HIV-1 RNA was 5.0 log10 copies per mL.
+The median duration that subjects remained on trial was approximately 10 months.
 Results are summarized in Table 11.

-Table 11: Number of Patients (%) Reaching a Primary
+Table 11: Number of Subjects (%) Reaching a Primary

 Clinical Endpoint (Disease Progression or Death)